cosmos/cosmos/WHITEPAPER.md

 where the processes that caused the consensus to fail (ie.  caused clients of the protocol to accept different values - a fork) can be identified and punished according to the rules of the protocol, or, possibly, the legal system.
-When the legal system is unreliable, validators can be forced to make security deposits in order to participate, and those deposits can be revoked, or slashed, when malicious behaviour is detected [\[10\]][10].
+When the legal system is unreliable or excessively expensive to invoke, validators can be forced to make security deposits in order to participate, and those deposits can be revoked, or slashed, when malicious behaviour is detected [\[10\]][10].